Dawson County is named for Nicholas Mosby Dawson, who was a soldier during the Texas Revolution.

 Contractor: Ralph P Taylor

-Description: The building faces north and is a three story red colored brick and concrete structure.
-The building is located on spacious grounds in the center of the city.
+Description: The building faces north and is a four story red colored brick and concrete structure.
+The building is located on spacious grounds in the center of Lamesa.
 The original building is rectangular.
-The east and west sides have projecting center sections with recessed entrances and murals above.
+The east and west sides have projecting center sections with recessed entrances with murals above.
 The roof line is flat.
-The County Court courtroom is located on the third story and the District Court courtroom is located on the second story.
-The building was restored in 1975.
+In the interior, the County Court courtroom is located on the fourth story and the District Court courtroom is located on the third story.
+The building houses the State District Court, Constitutional County Court and County Justice Court.
+The annex was added on the south side in 1952 to 1953.
+The architect was Allen and Allen and the contractor was Suggs Construction Company Inc. In 1975, the building was restored.
 The architect was Harvey C Allen and the contractor was Joel G Fletcher.
-The annex was added on the south side in 1952 to 1953.
-The architect was Allen and Allen and the contractor was Suggs Construction Company Inc.

-Note: The County was organized in 1905.
-The previous courthouse was a two story frame structure built by F C Maupin in 1905 at a cost of $2,849.
-The second and present courthouse was remodeled in 1952 at a cost of $275,000.
+History: The county was created in 1876 and attached to Howard County for judicial purposes.
+Lamesa was selected as the county seat in 1905 when the county was organized.
+The first courthouse was a two story frame structure built by F C Maupin in 1905 at a cost of $2,849.
+The second and present courthouse was constructed in 1915 to 1916 and was remodeled in 1952 to 1953 at a cost of $275,000.

 Photos taken 2014 and 2019